TNTurnerLab/Tortoise/README.md

 ## Input

-Two main input:
+Two main inputs:

-1) .cram files for trio(s)
+1) .bam or .cram files for trio(s)
-2) A comma delimited text file filled with trios in the following order:  Father, Mother, Child
+2) A comma delimited text file filled with trios in the following order:  Father,Mother,Child
-3) The snake config file

-To download 30x WGS NA12878 trio .cram files from the 1000 Genomes Project to test the workflow, you can find the download links below:
+You may download the full 30x WGS NA12878 trio .cram files from the 1000 Genomes Project to test the workflow, links found below:

 ```
 wget -q ftp://ftp.sra.ebi.ac.uk/vol1/run/ERR323/ERR3239334/NA12878.final.cram